IMA [ii-ma] 今. 瞬間.

 The duo were presented in residency at The Stone, NYC (2016), San Francisco Electronic Music Festival, SF (2016), San Francisco Art Institute (2018), CCRMA, Stanford University (2018), Other Minds:Latitudes (2019).
 Performed and collaborated with Ikue Mori, Pauchi Sasaki, Fred Frith, John Zorn, Matmos, Zeena Parkins, Erik Friedlander, Brian Chase, and many others.

 Amma Ateria aka Jeanie Aprille Tang is a sound artist, electroacoustic composer, improviser born in Hong Kong, based in California.
 Her practice examines the behaviour and physicality of sound in the human experience.
-Nava Dunkelman is a percussionist and improviser born in Tokyo, her sonic palette spans the globe from classical to contemporary to the avant-garde.
+Nava Dunkelman is a percussionist and improviser born in Tokyo.
+Her musical approach is innovative and dynamic, combining virtuosity and intuition.
+Meticulous in an intrinsic way, she uses her distinctive sound pallet to explore and give life to a vast spectrum of musical possibilities.